K1035130/animetion_Recommender/README.md

 Run the test suite with `--group etl`.
 Twenty-eight tests depend on `lxml` and are skipped rather than failed when it is absent, so a passing run may simply mean they never executed; check the summary line for skipped tests.

-Two caches are kept on disk, with very different replacement costs.
-The embedding cache (`data/interim/embed_cache/`, about 50 MB, not in version control) rebuilds in a few minutes; copying it between machines makes that rebuild free and bit-for-bit identical, which is the only way two machines can produce the same library when the encoder is a remote service.
-The translation cache (`data/interim/translate_cache/`) is the only copy of 43,932 translations, worth roughly eight hours of re-translation, and should be backed up separately.

 ### 5. Run